YanWittmann/bite-board-bot-java/readme.md

 > installation issues on Raspberry Pi devices.

-A Discord bot that allows for creating custom Menu Providers that can then fetch the menu for a specific day from a specific canteen or other food location.
+A Discord bot that allows for creating custom Menu Providers that can then fetch the menu for a specific day from a specific canteen or other food location and show a preview using Google Images.

 <img alt="Example Menu output" height="380" src="img/discord-bot-example-output-1.png"/>